Robin Padilla: Advocacies

-Padilla is an anti-malaria advocate since 2004.
+Padilla has been an anti-malaria advocate since 2004.
 He became the spokesperson for the Department of Health's "Movement Against Malaria" campaign, appearing in infomercials to promote the use of mosquito nets.

 In 2007, Padilla established the Liwanag ng Kapayapaan Foundation, a pre-school for underprivileged Muslim children in Quezon City.
 Padilla temporarily closed the school after it failed to acquire the necessary government permits to continue operations.
 In September 2010, the school re-opened.